Overview

 The Rider programme aims to provide participants with job opportunities as food delivery riders with Foodpanda Malaysia, supplemented by quality training from Taylor’s Community on entrepreneurship.
 This programme provides structured training including financial management, technical skills and emotional wellbeing.
 Upon successful completion of their one-year work placement with Foodpanda Malaysia, the riders will have the option of continuing their employment with Foodpanda Malaysia or becoming full-fledged entrepreneurs.

-Since its inception in 2021, CIMB Islamic has invested RM2.2 million into the programme, positively impacting around 92 participants.
-In 2023, the programme expanded its reach, offering training, guidance, and seed funding to 54 new participants, which included a motorcycle grant and a one-year employment opportunity with Foodpanda, a food delivery partner.
+CIMB Islamic has invested RM3.8 million into the programme, positively impacting around 204 participants.
+In 2024, the programme expanded its reach, offering training, guidance, and seed funding to 112 new participants, which included a motorcycle grant and a one-year employment opportunity with Foodpanda, a food delivery partner.

-Developed in partnership with Taylor’s Education Group, the Malaysian programme has assisted more than 400 participants across 10 cohorts since its inception.
-In 2023, MicroBizReady extended its reach to the northern and southern regions of Malaysia, offering business owners an opportunity to attend a five-day physical boot camp.
+Developed in partnership with Taylor’s Education Group and fully funded by CIMB Foundation, the Malaysian programme has assisted more than 500 participants across 13 cohorts since its inception.
+In 2024, MicroBizReady extended its reach to the Klang Valley, Northern and Southern regions of Malaysia, offering business owners an opportunity to attend a four day physical boot camp.